 Pace

-There are long stretches of walk as the horses need to complete the whole ride, but there are plenty of opportunities for fast riding across the plains and prairies.
+There are long stretches of walk as the terrain is very demanding and horses need to complete the whole ride, but there are opportunities for some canters across the plains and prairies.

 Tacking ability and participation